 Please join us for our Annual IWBDA Dinner taking place at Durham Castle on Wednesday, August 17th!
 Transportation will be provided to and from the event from the main IWBDA venue, the Centre for Life.
 Attendees will be asked to register for the dinner when they purchase their ticket for IWBDA.
 Prior to dinner, we will enjoy a guided tour of the 900-year old Durham Castle and gain entry to Durham Cathedral, both of which are part of the Durham World Heritage Site.
 After the tour of the castle is finished, attendees will have the option of exploring Durham Cathedral prior to enjoying dinner together.

-More details about the specific timing of this event will be made available closer to IWBDA.
 If you have any questions, please contact the IWBDA Executive Committee (email: iwbda-exec AT lists.bio-design-automation.org).

 Contact us at: iwbda-exec AT lists.bio-design-automation.org